Living with Spinal Osteoporosis

 It’s easy to see that taking action soon after that 40th birthday is your best course for risk reduction.

 Clinically supported is the combination of AlgaeCal Plus and Strontium Boost.

-AlgaeCal Plus has the additional benefit of being plant-derived, and ingesting a natural plant source of calcium is always better than rock-based calcium.
+AlgaeCal Plus has the additional benefit of being plant-based, and ingesting a natural plant source of calcium is always better than rock-based calcium.
 AlgaeCal Plus adds Vitamin D and K2, plus magnesium.
 These three ingredients facilitate the delivery of the calcium directly to the bone and the increases the absorption and retention of calcium in your body.

 Strontium Boost delivers exactly what the label says: a boost of strontium to your bones.
 This element is critical in building, and rebuilding, bone density.